Pakistan Travel Advice

 A large bomb exploded at a government-run medical centre for polio in the city of Quetta in January 2016, 15 people were killed, the majority of them being police officers and members of the Pakistani armed forces.
 Pakistan Taliban and Jaishul Islam claimed responsibility for the attack.

 There have been a reported number of attacks in Pakistan in recent years.
-The Pakistani government maintain security restrictions with measure in place following ongoing attacks against civilians and military establishments.
+The Pakistani government maintain security restrictions with measure in place, following ongoing attacks against civilians and military establishments.

 The same year as the Quetta attacks saw widespread devastation when attacks in bombings killed over 75 people and left more than 340 injured.
 This to be a heinous attack against families and children.
-Tehrik-e Taleban claim much responsibility for the terrorism within the region.
+Tehrik-e Taleban claims much responsibility for the terrorism within the region.

-Assaults and targeted attacks are prevalent in Pakistan, attacks including those to guarded facilities such as airports, police stations and military establishments are common.
-In addition to this there have been attacks to civilian establishments including universities, schools, places of worship, and large marketplaces in several Pakistani cities.
+Assaults and targeted attacks are prevalent in Pakistan, attacks including those to guarded facilities, such as airports, police stations and military establishments are common.
+In addition to this, there have been attacks to civilian establishments, including universities, schools, places of worship, and large marketplaces in several Pakistani cities.
 There is much sectarian, religious and ethnic tensions in the region.